781flyingdutchman/background_downloader/README.md

     // initate a download
     final successFullyEnqueued = await FileDownloader.enqueue(
       BackgroundDownloadTask(url: 'https://google.com', filename: 'google.html'));
-    // update events will be sent to your subscription listener
+    // status update events will be sent to your subscription listener
 ```

 Note that `successFullyEnqueued` only refers to the enqueueing of the download task, not its result, which must be monitored via the listener.
 It will receive an update with status `DownloadTaskStatus.running`, followed by a status update with the result (e.g. `DownloadTaskStatus.complete` or `DownloadTaskStatus.failed`).